 Prospective parents are most welcome to view the school and talk with the Headteacher.
 The admission number for the school is a maximum of 15 children per year group.
 We will admit a child into years other than Year R providing there is a space available.
+Applications should be made through the Local Authority.
 All new entrants including reception are given a pupil "buddy" to help them settle in.